-But that doesn’t mean you have to head to the beach.
-With all those wide strips of sand lying around south-east Queensland it’s easy to forget Brisbane is an easy drive away from mountains in the north, south and west.
+With all those wide strips of sand framing South East Queensland, it’s easy to forget that Brisbane is also an easy drive away from mountains in the north, south and west.

 Best mountain to picnic: Mount Glorious

-Drive it as a circuit up through Mount Nebo and down through Samford Valley.
-The Mount Nebo leg offers a bunch of great lookouts where you can get out and stretch your legs.
+Drive it as a circuit up through Mount Nebo, on to Mount Glorious and then back down through Samford Valley.
+The Mount Nebo leg has a bunch of great lookouts where you can get out and stretch your legs.

-After the scenic drive, Maiala Picnic Area, at the top of Mount Glorious, makes for the perfect destination to enjoy a packed lunch.
-The grassy hill is well resourced with barbeques, bathrooms and plenty of shady spots to lay out your picnic blanket.
+After the scenic drive, Maiala Picnic Area, at the top of Mount Glorious, is a top spot to enjoy a packed lunch.
+The grassy hill is well resourced with barbeques, bathrooms and plenty of shady places to lay out your picnic blanket.
 It’s also the starting point for several walks through the surrounding rainforest.

 Best mountain to hike: Mount Tibrogargan